zetria-org/zetria-public-api/README.md

 > Documentations for all APIs are in there directories respectively.

-Of the categories above, **only "user contribution" and "external links" are edittable**.
+Of the categories above, make sure you **only edit "user contribution" and "external links"**.
 If you feel like to, you can throw things in there, so that others can benefit. 🌹
 For more details, **read "How to Contribute" below**. 👇